permguard/permguard/examples/basics/README.md

-This is what recording the commit and the policy identities buys, and why neither is a file name: `at commit` says *which policy state* produced each answer, `policies` says *which policies inside it* actually decided, and both survive a rename. `task cli -- -w pdp-lab history` shows the same two states from the other side.
+This is what recording the commit and the policy identities buys, and why neither is a file name: `at commit` says *which policy state* produced each answer, `policies` says *which policies inside it* actually decided, and both survive a rename. `task cli -- -w examples/basics history` shows the same two states from the other side.

 > To see the answer itself flip, change the policy the *other* partition would